 The Porcelain Geyser Basin in Yellowstone National Park is very unique It’s geysers are an incredible aqua color.
 It’s especially fun to visit this trail after seeing the contrast of the Grand Prismatic just down the road.

 The Porcelain Geyser Basin shares the same trailhead as the Norris Geyser Basin in Yellowstone National Park.
 We didn’t even know about it when we visited, and happened upon it by chance!
-We did the entire Norris trail loop, and saw a trail branching off with a sign reading Porcelain Geyser Loop, so we decided to go for it as well.
-We were sure glad we did because the scenery and colors on this particular trail were really stunning, (plus how can you resist when you’re already standing at the trailhead)!
+We did the entire Norris Geyser Basin before we saw a trail branching off with a sign reading Porcelain Geyser Loop.

-The colors are other-worldly on some of these pools, and you may find yourself considering what it must be like on Mars at points throughout day, (or maybe that’s just the heat again)!
+The colors are other-worldly on some of these pools.
+And you may find yourself considering what it must be like on Mars at points throughout day.
+(Or maybe that’s just the heat getting to me again!)

-I really enjoyed this extra trail on our geyser tour, it was relatively short considering how many stunning geysers there were to see, and we’re always up for more adventure!
+We both really enjoyed this extra trail on our geyser tour.
+It was relatively short considering how many stunning geysers there were to see.
+And of course we’re always up for adding another adventure!